-Canstar Blue commissioned Colmar Brunton to survey 800 small business owners or decision makers (i.e. the main decision maker for a small business) across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have an account with an electricity provider and have used it for work purposes – in this case, 554 people.
+Canstar Blue commissioned Colmar Brunton to survey 800 Australian small business owners or decision makers (i.e. the main decision maker for the small business) across a range of categories to measure and track customer satisfaction.
+The outcomes reported are the results from customers within the survey group who have an electricity account used for business purposes and the business pays the bills – in this case, 439 small business owners/decision makers.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

-Compare Small Business Electricity Providers - January 10th
+Business Electricity Plans & Providers - January 15th

-Compare Small Business Electricity Providers - December 19th
+Business Electricity Plans & Providers - December 18th